 Uninjured wildlife should be released promptly.
 Any other uninjured non-target animal must be taken to an animal shelter or other appropriate animal care facility.

-What are the penalties for illegal use of net traps?
+Penalties for illegal use of net traps

 The maximum penalties for illegal sale and use of traps are 240 penalty units or imprisonment for two years, in the case of a natural person, and 1,200 penalty units, in the case of a body corporate.
 Penalty units are updated each year on 1 July.
 In the 2019 to 2020 financial year a penalty unit was valued at $165.22.